australian-dog-mate/Eagler/README.md

 **ALSO, IF IT DOESNT WORK, ANOTHER FIX IS TO RENAME THE REPLIT AND THEN RENAME IT BACK**

+# How to get this working
+### First, fork it on github, which you are most likely on right now.
+Then go to settings and go to pages.
+Then do whatever to get you server up and running

 ## Helpful video tutorial by a generous user
 motd changing is DIFFERENT than what these tutorials say!! -- check the `java/bungee_command/config.yml` for how to change (motd1 is first line, motd2 (you can add this) is the 2nd one)